 All these components, and more, come together to ‘re-member’ the disconnections and wilful negligence by which such a horrific devaluing of life comes to underpin the clothing we buy and wear and to remember those who are ignored and forgotten in consumer capitalism’s rapacious, ongoing race to the bottom.

-Through a collective process of fabrication, using whitework embroidery techniques predominantly by hand, Collateral will manifest an alternative scenario of responsibility and reflection.
+Collateral manifests an alternative scenario of responsibility and reflection.
 In doing so, its commitment to the dead is literally realised through the commitment of time, labour and care given by the living.

-Collateral has grown from my project N scale in which 188 workers who died in a factory fire in Thailand in 1993 are remembered.
-In this new project the victims of other major garment factory fires and collapses will be remembered.
-This will be done by taking the iconography, collective endeavour and material grandeur of the Gawthorpe Textile Collection’s memorial ‘Battle of Britain’ lace panel as inspiration and template for a new hand embroidered panel remembering the dead of these factory fires.
+Collateral has grown from my project N scale in which 188 workers who died in a Kader Industrial factory fire in Thailand in 1993 are remembered.
+In this new project the victims of other major garment factory fires and collapses are remembered.
+Accompanying this embroidered memorial is a videowork in which extracts from an interview with Rasamee Supaem, a survivor of the Kader fire, are brought together with a music generated on-site by broken-folk duo Lunatraktors.